First Light First Light

 A clean, humane kill is the legal and moral obligation of every deer stalker.
 The objective is to induce unconsciousness as swiftly as possible, followed by death within seconds.
 A safe and humane shot is the key objective — meat damage and carcass value should not influence shot placement.
 Always wait for the correct angle and a clear, unobstructed view of the vital zone.

-Broadside deer shot placement diagram showing heart/lung vital zone aim point
+Deer shot placement diagram showing vital zones

 Broadside heart/lung aim point — halfway up the body, behind the foreleg.